George Dunne: Death and legacy

-Dunne died in 2006 on his farm in Hebron, Illinois.
-The Cook County administration building at 69 West Washington Street (originally the headquarters of the Brunswick Corporation) was renamed in his honor and bears his portrait in the lobby.
+Dunne died on May 28, 2006 on his farm in Hebron, Illinois.
+The Cook County Administration Building at 69 West Washington Street (originally the headquarters of the Brunswick Corporation) was renamed in his honor and bears his portrait in the lobby.
 On June 1, 2006, there was a funeral mass at Holy Name Cathedral, followed by entombment All Saints Mausoleum.

+There is a golf course located in the southwest suburbs of Chicago named George W. Dunne National Golf Course.
+Located in Oak Forest, it is a premier 18-hole course.
+Consisting of unique features of bent grass fairways and greens.
+Eight lakes come into play on eleven of the courses holes.
+Surrounded by Cook County Forest Preserve there is always an abundance of wildlife and feeling of tranquility.

 His son George became an actor and musician under the name Murphy Dunne, appearing in the Chicago-based Blues Brothers movies.